TQRG/leafactor-ci/README.md

 ```
 gradlew :cleanTest :test --tests "tqrg.leafactor-ci.cli.rules.TestRules"
 ```

-Note: Tests in IntelliJ look unorganized because gradle currently has no support for dynamic test names, [see more.](https://github.com/gradle/gradle/issues/5975)

 # Publishing
 The publishing version can be found in the gradle.properties file.
 A version can only be published once.